-The ancients, including the ancient Jews, viewed man as a microcosm of the universe.
-This means that a system of correspondences and affinities exists between man's mind, organs, and elements, the universe and God.
+The ancients, including the ancient Jews, looked upon man as a microcosm of the universe.
+This means that there is a system of correspondences and affinities between the organs and elements of man, his mind, the universe and God.
 They opposed this notion against the irrational Epicurean universe of random accidental atomic events.
-In the medieval period, they used it against the Kalām Islamic theologians' occasionalism of random miraculous atomic events.
+In the medieval period, they used it against the Kalām occasionalism of random miraculous atomic events.
+(On the Jewish microcosm, the olam katan, see Pirkei d'R. Natan ch.
+31; Halevi, Kuzari 2:26; Yosef Ibn Tzadik, Olam Katan.
+See note on R.Yosef below.)

 The theory of the microcosm was a type of organicism, which viewed all things as part of an organic whole.
 Organicism, then and now, comes to answer the randomness that science frequently urges.
+(The idea of the microcosm is in Plato: Timaeus, 47b.
+Henri Bergson, in our day, revived organicism).